 Stephanie is survived by her mother Barbara Niznik and her stepfather Bob Fotter, her brother David Niznik and his wife Jackie, her niece Elizabeth Niznik, her twin nephews Andrew and Brian Niznik, her uncle Dan Raymo and his wife Marge, and her beloved dogs Nuke and Jake.

 A Catholic Mass and Burial will be held for family and friends Sat.
 Sept.
 28 at 11 AM at St. Rose of Lima Church with Rev. Father Mark Dollard officiating, followed by a grave-side Blessing at St. Rose Cemetery.

 Donations in Stephanie's memory may be made to OBOL (Operations Blanket of Love).
 Under “In Loving Memory of Stephanie Niznik”, the OBOL site is https://www.obol.info>stephanie-niznik

-To send flowers to Stephanie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stephanie Lynne Niznik, please visit our floral store.